7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

 Frequently Asked Questions

-At what age do dogs start getting joint pain?
+At what age do dogs start showing joint trouble?

-Large breeds can show signs as early as 5-7 years.
-Small breeds typically 8-10.
-Genetics, weight, and history of injury matter more than age alone.
+Large breeds can show signs as early as 5–7 years.
+Small breeds typically 8–10.
+Genetics, weight and injury history matter more than age alone.

 Are joint supplements actually worth it?

-How long until I see results from a joint supplement?
+How long until I see anything from a joint supplement?

-2-6 weeks for meaningful change.
-Cartilage responds slowly.
+Give it consistently for several weeks before judging.
+Individual dogs vary, and no one can promise you a timeline.
 If you stop after two weeks because "it's not working," you stopped too early.

-Some evidence, mostly anecdotal.
-Quality control is poor in the pet CBD market.
-If you try it, use a third-party tested brand and discuss with your vet — it can interact with other meds.
+Evidence is limited and quality control in the pet CBD market is poor.
+If you try it, use a third-party tested brand and discuss it with your vet first — it can interact with other medications.

-Should my arthritic dog still go on long walks?
+Should my senior dog still go on long walks?

 Multiple short walks beat one long one.
-Movement helps; over-exertion hurts.
+Movement helps; over-exertion doesn't.
 A good rule: if your dog is stiff the next morning, you went too far yesterday.

-Is it cruel to keep an arthritic dog active?
+Is it cruel to keep a stiff senior dog active?

-The opposite is cruel.
+The opposite.
 Joints need movement to stay healthy.
-Restricting all activity makes arthritis worse.
+Restricting all activity makes things worse.
 The goal is controlled, consistent, low-impact movement — not no movement.

 Bottom Line

-Senior dog joint pain is one of the most under-treated conditions in pet health, mostly because dogs hide it well and owners read it as "just getting old."
+Senior dog joint trouble is badly under-recognised, mostly because dogs hide it well and owners read it as "just getting old."
 It isn't.
-It's manageable.
-Catch it early with the seven signs above, manage weight aggressively, build a daily movement habit, stack a real joint supplement, and use your vet's tools when needed.
-Done together, most senior dogs get years of comfortable mobility back.
+Catch it early with the seven signs above, get your vet involved, manage weight, build a daily movement habit, add a quality daily joint supplement, and use your vet's tools when they're needed.
+Done together, most senior dogs get years of comfortable mobility.